trilitech/zenbox-local/README.md

 1. Open Docker Desktop and compelte the setup

-1. Go to Settings -> Docker Engine -> add `"insecure-registries: ["<IP address of the local registry>:5001"]` to the JSON.
+1. Go to Settings -> Docker Engine -> add `"insecure-registries": ["<IP address of the local registry>:5001"]` to the JSON.
 This is to allow the local registry to be used.

 1. Run start script